The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 • Granular control – The cdnVariationSettings lets you precisely configure content handling for each variation within an experiment.
 This granularity ensures that each user receives the intended experience, maintaining the integrity of the A/B test results.

-• Improved performance – By specifying caching behavior and content sources, the cdnVariationSettings can significantly enhance the performance of edge-based experiments.
+• Improved performance – By specifying caching behavior and content sources, the cdnVariationSettings can enhance the performance of edge-based experiments.
 Caching content at the edge reduces the need for repeated origin fetches, resulting in faster delivery and improved user experience.

 Understand the cdnVariationSettings properties